 The programs in the School of Planning and Landscape Architecture are affiliated with the Association of Collegiate Schools of Planning and the Council of Educators in Landscape Architecture.

-The Master of Environmental Planning program is accredited by the Planning Accreditation Board.
+The Master of Environmental Planning program is accredited by the Planning Accreditation Board while the Bachelor of Science in Landscape Architecture program is accredited by the Landscape Architecture Accreditation Board.